stormaaja/mustard/README.md

 # License

+Copyright © 2018 Matti Ahinko

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version, the same as Clojure.